see memory

 Because of that, SEE MEMORY was created—a visually stunning film made from over 30,000 hand-painted stills, weaving together cutting-edge neuroscience and deeply personal storytelling to illuminate the way memory works, how trauma reshapes it, and how art can help us heal.

-Until finally, audiences saw their own pasts with new eyes, realizing that while they cannot change what happened, they can change the way they see it—turning even the darkest memories into something meaningful and full of light.
+Audiences saw their own pasts with new eyes, realizing that while they cannot change what happened, they can change the way they see it—turning even the darkest memories into something meaningful and full of light.

 Explore how SEE MEMORY can spark conversations and healing in your community.